Reviews (Page 2)

 -

-Nintendo Switch Sports review: a simple, formulaic nostalgia-fest – and one of the most fun games of the year
+stay in your lane Nintendo Switch Sports review: a simple, formulaic nostalgia-fest – and one of the most fun games of the year

 It may not exactly be reinventing the wheel, but Nintendo Switch Sports is exactly what I wanted from the Wii Sports' successor.